|

 controlling on which file a Script or Template is run.

-address where the bookmark will be generated and name gives the name of the bookmark
+pos indicates the local address where the bookmark will be generated and name gives the name of the bookmark

 (this name can be empty). typename is a string giving the type of the